DevExpress-Examples/xaf-treelist-editor-blazor/Readme.md

 ### Component Model

-1. In the Blazor-specific module project (_XAFTreeList.Module.Blazor_), create the **ComponentModelBase** descendant and name it [TreeListModel.cs](./EFCore/XAFTreeList.Module.Blazor/Editors/TreeListModel.cs).
+1. In the Blazor project (_TreeListDemoEF.Blazor.Server_), create the **ComponentModelBase** descendant and name it [TreeListModel.cs](./CS/EFCore/TreeListDemoEF/TreeListDemoEF.Blazor.Server/Editors/TreeListEditor/TreeListModel.cs).

 	The following table describes the APIs implemented in this component: